1and1/Troilus/README.md

 Troilus
 ======
-**Troilus** is a high level Cassandra Java8 client on the top of the [DataStax Java Driver for Apache Cassandra](https://github.com/datastax/java-driver).
+**Troilus** is a high level Cassandra Java client on the top of the [DataStax Java Driver for Apache Cassandra](https://github.com/datastax/java-driver).
-It supports synchronous programming as well as asynchronous programming including [reactive streams](http://www.reactive-streams.org).
+It supports synchronous programming and asynchronous programming including [reactive streams](http://www.reactive-streams.org).
+Troilus supports a Java8 interface as well as a Java7 interface (module

 #Examples